-Business Studies
+Business

-Business Studies A Level gives pupils the opportunity to investigate different types of businesses and study the ways in which companies make decisions, grow and operate in the global market place.
+An A Level in Business gives pupils the opportunity to investigate different types of businesses and study the ways in which companies make decisions, grow and operate in the global market place.
 Business Studies can be taken as an AS Level over one academic year or as an A Level examined after two years of study.

-- develop an interest in and enthusiasm for the study of business and gain a holistic understanding of business - be aware of the ethical dilemmas and responsibilities faced by organisations and individuals - acquire a range of relevant business and generic skills, including decision-making, problem solving, the challenging of assumptions and the quantification and management of information.
+- develop an interest in and enthusiasm for the study of business and gain a holistic understanding of all aspects of local, national, and global businesses, - be aware of the ethical dilemmas and responsibilities faced by organisations and individuals, - acquire a range of relevant business and generic skills, including decision-making, problem solving, the challenging of assumptions and the quantification and management of information.